wordgetsround/yan-wedding-speech/speech-notes.md

 # Yan's Wedding Speech

-People like Yan because he is polite, and rarely late
+People like Yan because he is polite, and rarely late.

+Can he commit though?